getpelican/pelican/docs/settings.rst

                                                                         library, which can be installed via: ``pip install typogrify``
 `DIRECT_TEMPLATES` (``('index', 'tags', 'categories', 'archives')``)    List of templates that are used directly to render
                                                                         content.
-Typically direct templates are used to generate index pages for collections of content (e.g. tags and category index pages).
+Typically direct templates are used to generate index pages for collections of content (e.g., tags and category index pages).
+If the tag and category collections are not needed, set ``DIRECT_TEMPLATES = ('index', 'archives')``
 `PAGINATED_DIRECT_TEMPLATES` (``('index',)``)                           Provides the direct templates that should be paginated.
 `SUMMARY_MAX_LENGTH` (``50``)                                           When creating a short summary of an article, this will
                                                                         be the default length in words of the text created.